Watch

 Lynge, Matt Forger (producer), Bernard McMahon (Lo- Max Records).

-Jackson "performed" at the 2014 Billboard Music Awards,
+Jackson "performed" Slave to the Rhythm at the 2014 Billboard Music Awards.
+Jackson associates and choreographers the Talauega

-he was able to put the team together that made him comfortable.
+the right team made him comfortable.

 The team: Matt Forger and Jon Mattox (The Young Dubliners) who joined